alishafique3/LLM-Prompt-Engineering-Techniques-and-Best-Practices/README.md

 Prompt: "Compose a poem inspired by the theme of solitude and reflection."
 Each of these examples directs the language model to generate text that adheres to a specific style or tone, allowing for versatile applications across different forms of communication and content creation.

+## Advance Prompting Concepts: Flaws of LLMs
+Large Language Models (LLMs) are powerful tools that have transformed technology, impacting areas like customer service and content creation.
+However, they have their flaws.
+Understanding these pitfalls is essential for effective use and mitigation.
+This article explores common issues with LLMs, such as bias, ethical concerns, hallucinations, math errors, and prompt hacking.
+### Bias:
+LLMs can inherit and perpetuate biases present in the training data, leading to unfair or discriminatory outputs.
+It includes sexist, racist, or homophobic content too.
+### Ethical Concerns:
+The use of LLMs raises ethical issues, including privacy, consent, and the potential for misuse.
+### Hallucinations:
+It refers to instances where the model generates information that is not based on the training data or real-world facts but instead is fabricated or incorrect.
+It looks plausible but is incorrect or misleading information in real.
+Example:
+Prompt: "Who was the first person to walk on Mars"
+LLM: "John Smith was the first person to walk on Mars in 2025."
+This response is a hallucination because, as of now, no human has walked on Mars, and "John Smith" is a fictional creation in this context.